 You can help us in this crucial effort in the following ways:

-Please become one of our valued Union Supporters who are donating a minimum of £1.15 a week (£5 a month) here
+Please become one of our valued Union Supporters who are donating from £0.69p a week (£3 a month) here

-Union Supporters can request our quarterly magazine 'Union Heart' free of charge and a Union Heart lapel badge.
-They will also receive an invite to our exclusive 'Union Social' event at the end of the year.
+£5 or more a month Union Supporters can request our quarterly magazine 'Union Heart' free of charge, a Union Heart lapel badge, and more.
+They will also receive an invite to our exclusive 'Union Social' events, and our AGM.